Ductive99/alx-system_engineering-devops/README.md

+# System Engineering DevOps

-This repo is my learning journey of bash and shell
+This repo is part of the ALX Software Engineering Program, focused on DevOps.